supdann/decode-travel-check-in/react-frontend/README.md

-# SIWY React App
+# SEWY React App

-This repository folder contains the frontend code submission for the Team07 (Has Left The Building) - SIWY.
+This repository folder contains the frontend code submission for the Team07 (Has Left The Building) - SEWY.

 During the hackathon we have setup a React App MVP, that makes it possible for any user to create a wallet.